-There is a fine line which makes distinguishing alcohol abuse from alcoholism.
+There is a fine line which makes distinguishing alcohol abuse from alcohol addiction.
 Due to the social acceptance and popularity of drinking alcohol, millions of individuals around the world suffer from the disease of alcoholism.
 Most people do not seek proper treatment for this dangerous addiction.

 - Does my drinking cause problems for myself or for others?

 - Do I feel the need to lie about my drinking because I feel ashamed?

 - Do I “black out” on a regular basis?

 - Do I drink to feel good, to relax, and/or to avoid feeling bad?